 When seeking care for your children you want to feel comfortable that the professional seeing your child understands their perspectives and needs.
 There is a great deal of cross training and continuing education in the dental industry these days, which enables many general dentists to perform most, if not all, dental procedures. on both adults and children of all ages.
 However, depending on your particular circumstances they may suggest that you see a specialist, such as a Pediatric Dentist for your young child.
 Pediatric dentists are trained to address the unique physiologic, emotional, and social needs of their young patients, and focusing on winning patients’ trust and adapting to a child’s behavior.
 Working on a four year old with a cavity that may or may not need anesthetic can be a challenge, and one that Pediatric dentists have received extensive training to deal with.

 Pediatric dentists act as a “pediatrician” in charge of oral health, and place great emphasis on individual and whole-household prevention, such as family dietary habits and parents dental health.
 Many parents are unaware that if they have dental health problems such as gingivitis, they can transfer that to the child through use of the same utensils, and by touching and kissing.
 Many times the strains of bacteria in a child’s mouth are similar to the strains in the mother’s.
 Early childhood visits to an office specializing in pediatric dentistry may give your child a positive and enjoyable dental experience from the start.

-The Dentists’ Office now offers Pediatric Dentistry and is very proud to announce and welcome the addition of Pediatric Dentist, Dr. Dax Rapp, to our office.
-Dr. Rapp joins our other specialists to enable us to provide for all your families dental needs at one location.
+The Dentists’ Office announces the addition of pediatric dentist, Dr. Todd Gray to our dental team!
+Dr. Gray, along with Doctors Henderson, Smerdon, Johnson, Moorefield and multiple specialists enable us to provide for all your families dental needs at one location.